-- (2) Notwithstanding subsection (1), if the Minister is satisfied that it has become necessary or expedient to raise or lower the compulsory school age, the Minister may, by Order, subject to affirmative resolution of the National Assembly, within sixty days of the making of the Order, direct that subsection (1) have effect as if for references therein there were substituted a reference to any age prescribed in the Order. - 27.
-(1) No child shall be admitted to a primary school unless at the time of admission
+(2) Notwithstanding subsection (1), if the Minister is satisfied that it has become necessary or expedient to raise or lower the compulsory school age, the Minister may, by Order, subject to affirmative resolution of the National Assembly, within sixty days of the making of the Order, direct that subsection (1) have effect as if for references therein there were substituted a reference to any age prescribed in the Order.

-Mode of
+Mode of admission.